Handit-AI/handit-examples/examples/loan-risk/README.md

 1. **Start Application**: Navigate to the welcome page
 2. **Upload Documents**: Drag and drop or select ID, payslip, and bank statement
 3. **Submit Application**: Click send to process your loan application
-4. **Chat Interface**: Interact with the AI for loan risk assessment
+4. **Chat Interface**: Interact with the AI for loan application assessment
 5. **View Results**: Review AI responses with rich Markdown formatting

 ## File Support